 People either hate him because he is loved so much or becauses he is quote on quote, an “asshole.”
 And, I guess when you get to a certain point in your career you’re allowed to be an asshole and you can get away with it with your fans but the people that don’t like you are always going to call you an asshole.

 What things has Morrissey has done to make him hated?

 Well, he’s a diva.
 All the shows he’s canceled.
 About five years ago, one of the last shows he was doing on the tour was at the Fillmore.
 I took my sister it was part of her birthday present.
 We went out to dinner first and we got to the Filmore there was a big sign on the door that said, “show canceled.”
 And, you didn’t know till you got to Fillmore.
 They didn’t send out e-mails, nothing.
 You found out once you got to the venue.
 And, that’s happened a couple of times already.

-Why did you choose to cover The Smiths and Morrissey.
-You have the same melodic ghastly, song-bird quality.
-Is it because your voice sounds a lot like Morrissey’s ?
+Why did you want to cover the The Smiths and Morrissey, besides, obviously, being a huge fan.
+Is it because your voice sounds like Morrissey’s?

 People started telling me I sounded like Mox after the started doing the shows.
 I’ve always been interested in doing the ultimate tribute band.

 It can get a little of cheesball.
 [Laughs] I’ve never seen a lot of tribute bands, but there is a really good U2 tribute band I love.
 I’d like to put together the ultimate tribute show, like a two hour concert, with a B-stage.

 Is that where you see Ordinary Boys going, being the ultimate tribute band?

 No, I don’t think Ordinary Boys could ever get to that point.
 It would have to get in the right hands.